 A hard body taijutsu style originating from Konoha, the Strong Fist has become a popular school and now sees widespread use.
 Many of its techniques reference its origin, though some schools may omit or alter the “Leaf” title from their names.
 It is a brutal and physical style that focuses on solid impacts, the mangling of organs through external force, and the delicious sound of breaking bones.
 Long and hard hours of both mental and physical dedication are required to use this style, and as such those proficient in its intricacies strike fast, hard, and brutally accurate blows to their opponents.

-This style grants +1 advantage to Strength, Reflexes, and Coordination to strikes while in use for a D-Rank stamina upkeep.
+This style grants +1 advantage to Strength, Reflex, and Coordination to strikes while in use for a D-Rank stamina upkeep.

 Style of the Gentle Fist